Scaffold-Stark/speedrunstark/README.md

 ## Checkpoint 2: Transfer Funds 💸

 > 💰 Use the faucet to send your multisig contract some funds.
-> You can find the address in the "Wallet Information" session and "Debug Contracts" tabs.
+> You can find the address in the "Wallet Information" section and "Debug Contracts" tabs.

-> Create a transaction in the "Manage Transaction" session to send some funds to one of your signers, or to any other address of your choice:
+> Create a transaction in the "Manage Transaction" section to send some funds to one of your signers, or to any other address of your choice:

 ![create-transfer](./packages/nextjs/public/ch6-create-transfer.png)